My home state offers a full range of seasons, lakes, and culture. Enough for everyone.

-North central Minnesota is a land of towering pines, crystal lakes, and watery stands of wild rice.
-This is canoe country, the land of moose and wolf, the northwoods every cabin owner dreams of.
-This is also the land of timber production and iron mining.
-It is a beautiful and fragile place.
+This is a land of towering pines, crystal lakes, and watery stands of wild rice.
+It’s canoe country, the land of moose and wolf, the northwoods of dreams.
+A place to escape into the wilderness.
+But it is also the land of timber production and iron mining.

 Plains and Prairies of Central Minnesota